Stephlhs20/Housing-Prices/README.md

 ## Model Building

-The model was built after different machine learning steps,starting from data cleaning and preprocessing,feature selection,GridSearch and crossvalidation.
+The model was built after using different machine learning steps,starting from data cleaning and preprocessing,feature selection,GridSearch and crossvalidation.
 Based on GridsearchCV results, a final model was selected as it gave the most efficient results.